Pratikkumar24/MyBotAi/README.md

 # MyBotAi

+Making your own assistant with your favorite character Lana....

 PyAudio can be installed using pip but in windows you need to install pipwin(if in case pyaudio is giving error)
     - pip install pipwin